Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

+The portion in parentheses above may be replaced in accordance with the Ramanujan identi\-ties~\eqref{eq:RamanujanIdGeneral}.

-We can contract this differential $ 1 $-form on the moduli space of the elliptic curve with a vector from the same space.
-The Ramanujan identities define the vector field \eqref{eq:RamanujanEisenstein} on the moduli space of the elliptic curve, and we define its contraction with the connection as
+We can contract this differential $ 1 $-form on the parameter space of the elliptic curve with a vector from the same space.
+The Ramanujan identities define the vector field \eqref{eq:RamanujanTau} on the parameter space of the elliptic curve, and we define its contraction with the connection as

 using the rule